wayneashleyberry/phplint/readme.md

 $ phplint '**/*.php'
 ```

-node-phplint uses [globby](https://github.com/sindresorhus/globby) for globbing filenames, so the following would work as well:
+phplint uses [globby](https://github.com/sindresorhus/globby) for globbing filenames, so the following would work as well:

 ```sh
 $ phplint '**/*.php' '!vendor/**'